Updates

 Introduction

 Choosing a Microphone can seem like a daunting task given how many there are out there.
-I still have my very first microphone!
-It’s the Samson C01, and I’ve talked about it ad-nausea over the years.

 This condenser microphone paired with an audio interface and XLR cable provides what you’ll need to quickly get started recording, well, anything!